Steve Rogers (baseball): Early life

-Rogers was born in Jefferson City, Missouri, and raised in Springfield to Doug and Connie Rogers, the former being a dentist.
+Rogers was born in Jefferson City, Missouri, to dentist Doug Rogers and his wife Connie, and raised in Springfield.
 He pitched for his high school team in junior year and senior year, pitching them to the state championship tournament semifinals in the latter year.
 Rogers was scouted by Tom Greenwade of the New York Yankees, who drafted him in the 67th round of the 1967 draft.
-However, Rogers' father told the scout that his son was not ready, which led to Greenwade recommending Rogers to Gene Shell, coach of the University of Tulsa.
-During Rogers' sophomore year, the team made it to the College World Series title game, losing 10–1 to Arizona State.
+However, Rogers's father told the scout that his son was not ready, which led to Greenwade recommending Rogers to Gene Shell, coach of the University of Tulsa.
+During Rogers's sophomore year, the team made it to the College World Series title game, losing 10–1 to Arizona State.
 Rogers was named to the all-tournament team at the 1971 College World Series.
 While at the University of Tulsa he was a member of Kappa Sigma fraternity.
 Rogers graduated with a degree in petroleum engineering.